judooochp/Moody.xlsm/README.md

 Make compatible with former versions of Excel (97-2003)

 Handle Customer Requirements/OOT conditions

+Large plates with large elevations: second Canvas numbers run over each other, especially on horizontal lines.
+Fix it.
 _______________________________________________________________________________________________

 System Requirements:

-Microsoft Excel 2016 preferred, other versions may have formatting or functional inconsistencies.
+Microsoft Excel 2007 or later preferred, other versions may have formatting or functional inconsistencies.

 Macros must be enabled.